4x1md/vx8_gps/README.md

 ![BlockDiagram](https://raw.githubusercontent.com/4z7dtf/vx8_gps/master/VX8_GPS/Docs/Images/vx8_1a.jpg)

 ![BlockDiagram](https://raw.githubusercontent.com/4z7dtf/vx8_gps/master/VX8_GPS/Docs/Images/vx8_1b.jpg)

-Have you ever wanted to write text messages on the display of your VX-8?
-Or maybe thought about setting the time to 89:91:75?
-Now you know how to do both!
+Have you ever thought about writing some text on the display of your VX-8?
+Or maybe about setting the time to 89:91:75?
+Now you know how to do it!

 Let's try one more example where there will be no numbers in latitude and longitude fields.
 ```